 Murom

 Murom (Russian: Муром, .mw-parser-output .IPA-label-small{font-size:85%}.mw-parser-output .references .IPA-label-small,.mw-parser-output .infobox .IPA-label-small,.mw-parser-output .navbox .IPA-label-small{font-size:100%}IPA: [ˈmurəm]) is a historical city in Vladimir Oblast, Russia, which sprawls along the west bank of the Oka River.
+It borders Nizhny Novgorod Oblast and is situated 137 kilometres (85 mi) from the administrative center Vladimir.
 Its population as of the 2021 Census was 107,497.
 In the 9th century AD, the city marked the easternmost settlement of the East Slavs in the land of the Finnic Muromians.
-The Primary Chronicle mentions it as early as AD 862.[11]
-It is thus one of the oldest cities in Russia.
+The Primary Chronicle mentions it as early as AD 862.[10]
+It is, thus, one of the oldest cities in Russia.
 Circa 900 AD, it was an important trading post from Volga Bulgaria to the Baltic Sea.
 Between AD 1010 and AD 1393, it was the capital of a separate principality, whose rulers included Saint Gleb, assassinated in AD 1015 and canonized in AD 1071, Saint Prince Konstantin the Blessed, and Saints Peter and Fevronia of Murom, subjects of an opera by Rimsky-Korsakov.
 It was believed to be the home town of the most celebrated East Slavic epic hero, Ilya Muromets.
 The town has a statue which shows Ilya holding the hilt of his sword in the left hand and a cross in the right.